 Pay a subscription fee and get an amazing place to live in every country in the world

-The idea behind The Village Collective is to create a network of awesome places to reside or visit.
+The idea of The Village Collective is to create a network of awesome places to reside or visit, create strong economic opportunity in those places with gamification, while also upgrading their sustainability systems.
 To continue the trend toward greater flexibility in this game called Life, and reverse the trend of increasing monotony, wage slavery, and unfulfilling lifestyles.

 It could also be a powerful tool in redeveloping our economies so that they work for all life on this planet.
 The idea would have several components working together.
-1) Offer property owners a service to help supplement their sustainability and lifestyle (read: fun) systems 2) A gamified app interface to facilitate seamless operation of the community's "chores" and 3) A system of trade between residents and between villages.
+1) Offer property owners a service to help supplement their sustainability and social/lifestyle (read: fun) systems 2) A gamified app interface to facilitate seamless operation of the community's "chores" and incentivize innovation and 3) A system of trade between residents and between villages.

 * Village is the vernacular here but presumably this could scale up to city level.